Elongation at Break - Definition, Testing, Material Selection

 Materials with higher values are generally preferred in applications where the material needs to undergo extensive deformation without failure.
 On the other hand, materials with lower values may be desired for applications where high rigidity and resistance to deformation are required.

 By considering elongation at break, engineers can make informed decisions regarding material selection and performance optimization, enhancing product reliability and customer satisfaction.
 If you are designing an electronic product that needs protective coatings and are having trouble identifying which material to choose, please contact our Applications Engineers for answers.
-Or if you are interested in learning more about thin film protective coating capabilities, such as elongation yield or Young’s modulus of polymers, browse our site.
+Or if you are interested in learning more about thin film protective coating capabilities, such as such as elongation yield or Young's modulus of polymers, browse our site.